prashantgpt91/prashantgpt91.github.io/_posts/2017-04-09-soundcloud-update.md

 categories: music
 comments: true
 ---
-For me, It rolled out very tough, when it comes to sing with or without karoke.
+For me, It rolled out very tough, when it comes to sing with or without karaoke.
 I tried a mix of both in these three beautiful songs.